atw1020/sente/readme.md

 ---

-The Basic element in Sente is the `sente.Game` object which represents a Simple Go Game
+The Basic element in Sente is the `sente.Game` object which represents a Simple Game.

 ```python
 >>> import sente